coronalabs/plugins-template-library-docs/loadTable.markdown

 ## Overview

-This function does loads a JSON file and returns a corresponding Lua table.
+This function loads a JSON file and returns a corresponding Lua table.

 ## Syntax